andreaskae/cryptobirds/README.md

 **By now, Anders is creating videos on the fly, every 1 hour:**
 * scroll down here: http://bit.ly/1BfZmze

-Only some of my many suggestions for the future:
+Only some of my many suggestions:
 * [ideas-for-the-future.md](ideas-for-the-future.md)

 *Please comment below the videos* whatever your wetware pattern recognition system identifies as some interesting signal; a coin behaving strangely, the volume (up-down) suddenly rising, strong left-right movements (usually due to price changes), color changes, suddenly appearing and disappearing coins, newcomers, etc. - Then we can look into the time series, and the fundamentals of that coin. **And perhaps make some money :-)** .